 True betas and semibetas, of course, are not directly observable.
-Instead, guided by the burgeoning realized volatility literature, and the in-fill asymptotic arguments championed therein, we rely on so-called realized betas and semibetas constructed from higher frequency returns over fixed time-intervals (Barndorff-Nielsen and Shephard, 2004).5 Based on these new measures, we offer three main empirical contributions.
+Instead, guided by the burgeoning realized volatility literature, and the in-fill asymptotic arguments championed therein, we rely on so-called realized betas (Barndorff-Nielsen and Shephard, 2004) and semibetas constructed from higher frequency returns over fixed time intervals; for additional discussion of the realized beta concept along with empirical applications, see also Andersen et al. (2006) and Patton and Verardo (2012).
+Based on these new measures, we offer three main empirical contributions.

 Our initial empirical investigations are based on monthly realized semibetas constructed from daily stock returns over the 1963 to 2019 sample period.
 The estimated semibetas clearly reveal the existence of asymmetric dependencies between the individual stocks and the market beyond those of the linear dependencies captured by the traditional market beta.
 More importantly, our results strongly support the hypothesis that these non-linear dependencies are priced differently: stocks with higher $\beta^{\mathcal{N}}$ are associated with significantly higher subsequent daily returns; stocks with higher $\beta^{\mathcal{M}^-}$ are associated with significantly lower subsequent daily returns; while neither $\beta^{\mathcal{P}}$ nor $\beta^{\mathcal{M}^+}$ appear to carry a significant risk premium.
 These findings remain robust to the inclusion of a long list of other return predictor variables previously analyzed in the literature.
-Corroborating the thesis that the difference in the risk premiums for $\beta^{\mathcal{N}}$ and $-\beta^{\mathcal{M}^-}$ may be attributed to market frictions and limits-to-arbitrage, we show that the rejection of the hypothesis that the two risk premiums are identical is stronger for portfolios made up of stocks with higher arbitrage risk, as proxied by the level of idiosyncratic volatility (e.g., Pontiff, 1996; Stambaugh, Yu and Yuan, 2015), and stocks that are more difficult to value, as proxied by the rate of turnover (e.g., Harris and Raviv, 1993; Blume, Easley and O'Hara, 1994; Kumar, 2009).
+Corroborating the thesis that the difference in the risk premiums for $\beta^{\mathcal{N}}$ and $-\beta^{\mathcal{M}^-}$ may be attributed to market frictions and limits-to-arbitrage, we show that the rejection of the hypothesis that the two risk premiums are identical is stronger for portfolios made up of stocks with higher arbitrage risk, as proxied by the level of idiosyncratic volatility (e.g., Pontiff, 1996; Stambaugh et al., 2015), and stocks that are more difficult to value, as proxied by the rate of turnover (e.g., Harris and Raviv, 1993; Blume et al., 1994; Kumar, 2009).
 Further underscoring the significance of this difference in the pricing of the semibetas, the two-way decomposition of the traditional market beta into separate up and downside betas previously advocated in the literature (Ang et al., 2006a) is also strongly rejected against the four-way semibeta decomposition proposed here.